OpenSourceEconomics/respy/doc/source/index.rst

 `PyPI <https://pypi.python.org/pypi/respy>`_ | `GitHub <https://github.com/restudToolbox/package>`_  | `Issues <https://gitlab.com/restudToolbox/package/issues>`_

-**respy** is a *Python* package for the solution, simulation, and estimation of the prototypical discrete choice dynamic programming model presented in:
+**respy** is a *Python* package for the simulation and estimation of the prototypical discrete choice dynamic programming model presented in:

     Michael P. Keane, Kenneth I. Wolpin (1994). `The Solution and Estimation of Discrete Choice Dynamic Programming Models by Simulation and Interpolation: Monte Carlo Evidence <http://www.jstor.org/stable/2109768>`_. *The Review of Economics and Statistics*, 76(4): 648-672.